SimSimButDifferent/L3-L4-EthWallet/README.md

 ## Note
-For lesson 4 Code, switch to L4 branch 🌿
+For lesson 3 Code, switch to main branch 🌿

 ## Directions for use